alandtse/MergeMapper/README.md

 able to work with any version of Skyrim.
 Users will not need to choose a correct version of the DLL to download and install.

+#### Clang Support
+If used with CommonLibSSE NG as the CommonLibSSE fork (the default choice), then it is possible to build the project with the Clang compiler.
+Two CMake presets for Clang, a debug and release build, are included.
+Clang-CL must be available in `PATH` to build with Clang.
+This can be done easily by installing Clang from the Visual Studio Installer.
+However, this version is currently out of date, and so it is recommended to instead install LLVM from the LLVM GitHub releases page, and add its `bin` directory to `PATH` yourself.

 #### Automatic Deployment
 When building the sample project, build results are automatically deployed to `contrib/Distribution`.
 This directory has the FOMOD installer for the project.
 DLL and PDB files are copied automatically.
 In addition, the CMake clean action